hyperf/hyperf/docs/en/di.md

 ### Simple Object Injection

 Generally, the relationship and injection of the class do not need to be conspicuously defined.
-Hyperf will all these for you.
+Hyperf will do all these for you.
 The following code demo will illustrate related usage.
 Suppose we need to call the `getInfoById(int $id)` method of the `UserService` class in the `IndexController`.
 ```php
 <?php